Qualitative properties of $\alpha$-fair policies in bandwidth-sharing networks: Summary of results

-{\paragraph{Interchange of Limits ($\alpha = 1$)} As discussed in the introduction, when $\alpha = 1$, Theorem \ref{thm:sw2} leads to the tightness (Lemma \ref{lem:tight}) of the steady-state distributions of the model under diffusion scaling.
-This in turn leads to Theorem \ref{thm:inlimit} and Corollary \ref{cor:inlimit}, on the validity of the diffusion approximation in steady state.
+As discussed in the \hyperref[sec:model]{Introduction}, when $\alpha= 1$, Theorem \ref {thm:sw2} leads to the tightness (Lemma \ref{lem:tight}) of the steady-state distributions of the model under diffusion scaling.
+This in turn leads to Theorem \ref{thm:inlimit} and Corollary~\ref{cor:inlimit}, on the validity of the diffusion approximation in steady state.
 As the statements of these results require a significant amount of preliminary notation and background (which is {introduced} in Section \ref{sec:inlimit}), we give {here} an informal statement.

-\ \ {\em Consider a sequence of flow-level networks operating under the proportionally fair policy.
-Let $\bN^r(\cdot)$ be the flow-vector Markov process associated with the $r$th network, let $\veps^r$ be the corresponding gap, and let $\hat{\bpi}^r$ be the stationary distribution of $\veps^r\bN^r(\cdot)$.
-As $\veps^r \rightarrow 0$, and under certain technical conditions, $\hat{\bpi}^r$ converges weakly to the stationary distribution of an associated limiting process.}}
+\begin{ilh*} Consider a sequence of flow-level networks operating under the proportionally fair policy.
+Let $\bN^r(\cdot)$ be the flow-vector Markov process associated with the $r$th network, let $\veps^r$ be the corresponding gap, and let $\hat{\bpi}^r$ be the stationary distribution of $\veps^r\bN ^r(\cdot)$.
+As $\veps^r \rightarrow0$, and under certain technical conditions, $\hat{\bpi}^r$ converges weakly to the stationary distribution of an associated limiting process. \end{ilh*}